ZeptByteS/dvorak-qwerty/README.md

 ![](https://github.com/ZeptByteS/dvorak-qwerty/blob/master/dvorak-qwerty.png)

-These keymaps use the first level for redirection to different scan-codes in inet "evdev" section that aren't used in ordinary keyboards.
-However, if a keyboard has some media keys that use these scan-codes, you will have to change the redirection of the conflicting scan-codes in "symbols/us" and uncomment them in "symbols/inet".
+These keymaps use the first level for redirection to different keycodes in inet "evdev" section that aren't used in ordinary keyboards.
+However, if a keyboard has some media keys that use these keycodes, you will have to change the redirection of the conflicting keycodes in "symbols/us" and uncomment them in "symbols/inet".

 Any key will work as Qwerty when pressed with Control, Alt or Super.